 Cheap Shot - Everytime you stun with the Bear Stance you'll have the bonus damages and it approximately has the same cooldown.
 Unfortunately, Sudden Impact doesn't work which is a shame (as you are as a human being, probably).
 Let's hope they just forgot about it and that it will get fixed.
 You should also note it works on your teammate's crowd controls.

 Zombie Ward - That rune is fantastic, and this build is probably the one that takes the most benefit from it.
-Basically, along with Oracle Alteration and its 24 seconds of cooldown plus Ruby Sightstone, you'll have a lot of Zombie Ward everywhere on the map, guaranteeing an awesome map control.
+Basically, along with Oracle Lens and its 24 seconds of cooldown plus Ruby Sightstone, you'll have a lot of Zombie Ward everywhere on the map, guaranteeing an awesome map control.
 The other options aren't worth it, you can take Eyeball Collection instead if you're a Rocky Balboa fanboy but you would probably have less IQ than this rune gives you Attack Damages (which is a few).

-Ingenious Hunter - So, let's go over all the cooldowns we have thanks to this rune and a Ruby Sightstone : 24s on Oracle Alteration, 8s on Tiamat or Titanic Hydra, but especially 48s on our boy Zz'Rot Portal, or its alternative Banner of Command.
+Ingenious Hunter - So, let's go over all the cooldowns we have thanks to this rune and a Ruby Sightstone : 24s on Oracle Lens, 8s on Tiamat or Titanic Hydra, but especially 48s on our boy Zz'Rot Portal, or its alternative Banner of Command.
 The first one will last 120 seconds while having only 48 seconds of cooldown, so you can have 2 portals (it's limited) at the same time.
 That way, you'll have a lot of mates that are individualy more efficient than your typical one.

 Celerity - Do I really have to explain why adding % Movement Speed is awesome on Udyr?
 Plus, once you have you core build ( Trinity Force and Zz'Rot Portal), it generally gives you around 15/20 Attack Damages or more if your team can boost you.
 Probably the best secondary rune you can take.